martinslabber/kattui/README.rst

 Text User Interface for working with KAT
 ========================================

-Create a command :command:`kat` with a few standard arguments and a plugin system.
+Create a command *kat* with a few standard arguments and a plugin system.